dancout/openai_tool_flow/README.md

 # openai_toolflow

-A structured way to sequentially call OpenAI tool functions, passing outputs from previous steps as inputs to subsequent steps with strong typing, retry logic, auditing, and token tracking.
+A structured way to sequentially call OpenAI tool functions, passing outputs from previous steps as inputs to subsequent steps with strong typing, retry logic, auditing, sanitation, and token tracking.

 ## Features